AndreFratelli/Open-Grants-Program/applications/uplink.md

 ### Project Details

 HypeLabs proposes a solution in which a mesh network is established between devices that connect locally over Bluetooth and WiFi.
 Some of such devices act as Proxies, meaning that they can be used as Internet exit points for the rest of the network.
-This setup enables Internet access on devices that would otherwise not have it, either because they lack the necessary data plans or coverage.
+This setup enables devices without Internet to access a subset of Substrate functions, namelly to query one's own balance and to register transaction requests.

 <img src="https://user-images.githubusercontent.com/8101643/117962648-5fee3b00-b317-11eb-8afe-3871787c5183.png" height="250">
 Figure 2.
 Illustration of a mesh network composed by Mesh Nodes, and how the network can connect with the Backend for the purposes of authorization and processing transactions.